 Texas A&M University has featured numerous iconic football moments, such as Sirr Parker’s Big 12 Title Touchdown, The Bonfire Game, Quentin Coryatt’s “The Hit” and anything Johnny Manziel did on the gridiron, but “The Shot” may very well be the basketball team’s most unforgettable moment.

-The No. 6 Texas Longhorns traveled to College Station on March 1, 2006, to take on the unranked rival Aggies.
+The No. 6 Texas Longhorns traveled to College Station on March 1, 2006, to take on the unranked rival Aggies, in a game broadcast on ESPN 2.
 Little did the team coached by Rick Barnes and led by LaMarcus Aldridge and P.J.
 Tucker know they’d be leaving broken-hearted.